scikit-beam/XrayDB/doc/dbschema.rst

 ------------------------

-The `Coster_Kronig` table holds data for energy levels, partial and total transition probabilites for the Coster-Kronig transitions (Auger processes in which the empty core level is filled from an electron in a higher level with the same principle quantum number).
+The `Coster_Kronig` table holds data for energy levels, partial and total transition probabilities for the Coster-Kronig transitions (Auger processes in which the empty core level is filled from an electron in a higher level with the same principle quantum number).
 The partial probability describes direct transitions, while the total probability includes cascade effects.